Caregivers - Carers: Services, News, Information

-Synopsis: Information and articles on caregivers who care for the elderly and persons with disabilities.
+Synopsis: Carer (UK, NZ, Australian) or caregiver (US, Canadian) are people who take care of other adults, often parents or spouses, or children with special medical needs.
 Caregivers are people who take care of other adults, often parents or spouses, or children with special medical needs.
 Some caregivers are family members; others are paid.
-With an increasingly aging population in all developed societies, the role of carer has been increasingly recognized as an important one, both functionally and economically.

 Introduction